 The IGC is led by Executive Director, Jonathan Leape along with Directors Robin Burgess, Professor of Economics at the LSE, and Paul Collier, Professor of Economics and Public Policy at the University of Oxford.
-Strategic vision is provided by the Steering group, which also includes Oriana Bandiera (LSE) Chang-Tai Hsieh (University of Chicago), John Sutton (LSE), and Tony Venables (University of Oxford).
-The Executive Director leads a senior management team, which includes the Communications and Development Director, Sarah Lyness; Impact and Learning Director, Ella Spencer; Chief Finance and Administrative Officer, Nick Dale; Policy Director, Astrid Haas; and Research Director, Matthieu Teachout.
+Strategic vision is provided by the Steering group, which also includes Oriana Bandiera (LSE), Farzana Afridi (Indian Statistical Institute), Nada Eissa (Georgetown University), and Chang-Tai Hsieh (University of Chicago).
+The Executive Director leads a senior management team, which includes the Communications and Development Director, Sarah Lyness; Programme and Impact Director, Ella Spencer; Operations Director, Nick Dale; and Finance Director, Claudia Niruban.

 IGC’s global research network is led by Research Programme Directors, who are top international researchers on growth.
 Country leadership teams – Country Directors and Lead Academics – lead policy engagement in our partner countries, supported by full-time Country economists and the London hub.
 The IGC’s 12 country offices provide an open platform to bring leading researchers and senior policymakers together and support long term policy engagement.